Last updated: July 2025

 There are several important things to note:

-- Tuition is more expensive for international students, though the department pays international students extra in grad awards/fellowships to account for the difference in tuition.
+- Tuition is more expensive for international students, though the department pays international students extra in grad awards/fellowships to account for most of the difference in tuition.

 - If you have a UVic award, it is guaranteed for your first year at UVic and your funding will normally then go to the minimum funding level unless your supervisor agrees to boost your research assistantship (RA) to match the difference.
 Have this discussion with your supervisor in the summer before the following term.